And the gold for dramatic gesture goes to ..

 Two days before the opening ceremony, an angry North Korean women's soccer team stormed off the pitch after the flag faux-pas and remained in their changing room, delaying kick-off by more than an hour.

-"Bad Korea move" was the Sun tabloid's tongue-in-cheek headline, though the fault in confusing two countries that are technically at war was clearly that of the organisers.
+"Bad Korea move" was the Sun tabloid's tongue-in-cheek headline, though the fault in confusing two countries that are technically at war was clearly that of the organizers.

 Boxer Mazaheri's protest was shorter but more explosive.